Financial Help Resources

 - Turn2Us: This charity provides a free service that helps people in financial need to access welfare benefits, charitable grants and other financial help – online, by phone and face-to-face through their partner organisations.
 Their Grants Search Database holds details of over 3,500 types of Awards which you can search by postcode, gender and age.
 This includes Awards for people coming to study from abroad.

 - Alternative Postgraduate Funding Guide: This is a subscription-based database which focuses specifically on 500 or so education-based Awards and not just those for post-graduate studies.
-Students and prospective students of the McTimoney College of Chiropractic can access the resource free of charge by requesting an individual access code by emailing the McTimoney Trust or by phoning the Trust on 0845 539 0092.
+Students and prospective students of the McTimoney College of Chiropractic can access the resource free of charge by requesting an individual access code by contacting Gayle Hoffman, Director of Student Services, McTimoney College of Chiropractic, phone 01235 523 336 or email the College.
 Searches can be undertaken by age, nationality, subject area and whether it is a part-time or full-time course.

 - Scholarship-Search: There is a also a Scholarship-Search website promoted by Student Finance England but this mainly features the scholarships and bursaries offered by each university and college.